RBGeorgiev/javascript-practice/time-converter/README.md

 # Time converter/calculator

 Simple time calculator.
-Planning to add more ways to convert time in the future.
+Mostly used as practice for tabs and forms.

 - [x] Time to Decimal
 - [x] Decimal to Time